How to Choose the Best Agency to Manage Your Holiday Let Cottage

 Which agencies dominate both the paid positions and the regular search results?

-In general, a quick overview gained by looking at a potential letting agency’s website should give you an idea of their success.
+Typically, a quick overview of the letting agency’s website should give you an idea of their success.
 Pay particular attention to:

 – How many similar properties they list in the same area